From Harford County Public Schools:

 “Kathy’s experience in the school system was essential to the operations of the school board,” said Board of Education President Jansen Robinson.

-“She was well-versed in the school system, but more importantly, was an advisor, and confidante.
+“She was well-versed in the school system, but more importantly, was an advisor, and confidante, she helped me find the best school in my area.
 Mrs. Carmello’s dedication to Harford County Public Schools will be greatly missed.”

 Spending time in Annapolis advocating for students and families, Mrs. Carmello became well known throughout the state.